ata-crtl/emp-/README.md

   |coil lead other side|j2|

-  4.place the pcb into the case , place the heat set inserts and screw the case shut.
+  4.place the pcb into the case and secure using the mounting holes ,use the m2 screws.
+  5. place the heat set inserts and screw the case shut.

 -----
 ## Safety precautions